 One of my favorite songs is “Audience of One” by Big Daddy Weave.
 This is the song that I try to let my worship in song attest to.
 If you’ve never heard it before…or if you’ve heard it amillion times before but never taken the time

 Matt Redmond once led the song “Everlasting God” at a pre-conference.
 He changed the last line of Brenton’s awesome worship song.
-Take a look at the video. [youtube ljd836-wkrY] And so we must defend the weak / and comfort those in need / you lift us
+Take a look at the video.
+And so we must defend the weak / and comfort those in need / you lift us up on

 In his book “In a Pit With a Lion on a Snowy Day” author Mark Batterson makes a statement comparing two differnt types of people: I think there are basically two types of people in the world: complainers and worshipers.
 And there isn’t much circumstantial